goxed/peak-tool/README.md

 a) Make sure you have g++ / clang installed on your system

-b) Tested with MACS bed file (Output is more accurate if summit data is used)
+b) Tested with MACS bed file (Peak summit is preferable)

 c) Simplistic assumption of Promoter regions (-2kb - +0.5kb) (can be changed in the program)